briandowns/stock-exchange/README.md

 ## Configuration

-We should start with a single configuration file with sections for each primary component.
+Configuration will start with a single configuration file with sections for each primary component.
 In later versions we should look at more distributed means of sharing configuration and communicating changes.

 ## System Stand-Up